 - Patients considered to be having an acute myocardial infarction will be categorized as CODE STEMI and shall only be transported to hospitals with interventional cardiac catheterization capabilities available 24 hours per day 7 days per week for primary coronary intervention (PCI) - 2.
-Mecklenburg County PCI facilities: - \ Atrium Health Pineville - \ Atrium Health's Carolinas Medical Center - \ Novant Health Huntersville Medical Center - \ Novant Health Matthews Medical Center - \ Novant Health Presbyterian Medical Center - 3.
+Mecklenburg County PCI facilities: - \ Atrium Health Carolinas Medical Center - \ Atrium Health Pineville - \ Novant Health Huntersville Medical Center - \ Novant Health Matthews Medical Center - \ Novant Health Presbyterian Medical Center - 3.
 The choice of PCI center will be based on the following (in order): - A. Patient preference if one of the noted PCI facilities is requested - B. Physician preference if one of the groups is requested